In Windows 10, there is the Backup service (located in Windows Settings), with which you can configure backups of different folders.

 By default, File History saves copies of your files from your Library folders (Pictures, Music, Videos, Documents), Desktop, Contacts and Favorites.

 To change the backup options, go back to the 'Settings > Backup' window and click 'More options'.

-In the 'Backup options' you can set up a schedule to perform automatic backups and also add and exclude specific folders that will participate in the backup.
+In the 'Backup options', you can set up a schedule to perform automatic backups and add and exclude specific folders to participate in the backup.

-By default, the list contains the standard folders, but if necessary, you can expand the list by adding any other folders and also exclude from the list those folders that you would not like to back up (you need to delete a folder from the list to do this).
+By default, the list contains the standard folders, but if necessary, you can expand the list by adding any other folders and excluding those folders that you would not like to back up (you need to delete a folder from the list to do this).

 Once you have configured the Backup service, this window will display the backup size, available space on the drive, date and time of the last backup.

 This completes the setup for backing up user data.